 · I am required to do so by subpoena (Court order or instructions from a coroner)

 · You infer involvement in or knowledge of an act of terrorism, money laundering or drugs trafficking.

 · The client infers knowledge of or involvement in behaviours that may lead to harm or neglect to a minor or vulnerable adult.

 Where possible I will discuss this with you first.

 Further information can be found within the National Counselling Society’s Code of Ethics and at: www.nationalcounsellingsociety.org/about-us/code-of-ethics/safeguarding-policy

-If you have any concerns about my use of your data, please contact me directly.
-I will do my utmost to resolve any concerns you have.
-If for any reason I cannot resolve the issues you may choose to contact the ICO directly.
+If you have any concerns about how I use your personal information, please contact me in the first instant.
+I will do my utmost to resolve any concerns you may have.
+If for any reason I cannot resolve your concerns, you can contact the ICO.